 Mary joined the team at Country Life after running Scotland’s Buildings at Risk Register.
 Despite living in 15 different homes, across several countries, while she was growing up, Mary continues to commute into London from Scotland each week.
 She is also the author of seven books.

-New Interiors Editor, Giles is a former Editor of Decanter magazine and author of three books; Decorating, Decorate To Speculate and Secrets Of Wine.
-In his spare time he is dragging an Arts & Crafts house on the banks of the River Itchen into the 21st century (kicking and screaming).
+Giles is a former Editor of Decanter magazine and author of four books; Decoration, Secrets of Wine, Decorate To Speculate and, most recently, Nina Campbell Decoration.
+He recently completed the restoration of an Arts & Crafts house on the banks of the River Itchen and is currently looking for another lost cause.

 Paula Lester, Managing & Features Editor